 [Anticipated] Wednesday, November 25, 2020 ~ The Met Christmas Tree and Neapolitan Baroque Crèche are at the Metropolitan Museum of Art in Manhattan’s Upper East Side daily through Sunday, January 3, 2021.
-From $12

 Naples, Italy is the center of this tradition.
 What started with life-sized wooden figures to be placed in front of a church, evolved into scenes made of small, very expressive terracotta figurines.
 Over time the original religious themes expanded to include figures from all walks of everyday life and even a little fun profanity.

 The art reached its high period in the 18th century.
 The pieces are usually made by several artists with apprentices working on the bodies and masters working on faces.
 The crèche involve sculpture, painting and tailoring.

 Crèche were collected by the elite.
 Just as neighbors today sometimes compete to decorate the homes lavishly for the holidays, the elite created ever more complex crèche scenes in a friendly keep-up-with-the-Joneses competition.

 New York City’s holiday windows probably grew out of this tradition.

 It’s notable that the nativity is very important in Latin traditions, but rarely seen in New York City.
 The Christmas Tree is a northern European tradition.
 Contemporary holiday traditions are blends of many peoples and places.

 The Met Christmas Tree and Neapolitan Baroque Créche are a Spectacular sight

 Most of the decorations in the Met Christmas tree exhibit come from a collection of 18th-century Neapolitan figures that Loretta Hines Howard started in the 1920s when she was just a girl.